- How do I...

 - Employers with fewer than 25 employees do not have to restore employees to their previous positions.

-IRS Income Tax Payment Deadline Extended to July 15, 2020
+IRS Income Tax Payment & Filing Deadline for Individuals Extended to May 17, 2021

 On March 9, the Federal Deposit Insurance Corporation (FDIC) encouraged banks and financial institutions to help meet the needs of customers and members affected by the coronavirus.
 That could include waiving fees on late or missed credit card or loan payments, and waiving early withdrawal penalties for out-of-work savers who need access to money locked up in CD’s for example.